 will be adequate provisions for public access to serve the subject variance

 proposal in that the proposed project will have vehicular and pedestrian access

 (i) The strict application of the provisions of this Chapter would result in unreasonable deprivation of the use or enjoyment of the property in that one unit would be unnecessarily burdened with the loss of habitable space even though there would still be sufficient space on the property to safely provide the required number of on-site parking spaces.
 The attached garages of the subject parcel were converted to habitable space without a permit; however the owner will provide the requisite number of required parking spaces and maintain larger living units for the benefit of the residents with this approval.

 CONDITIONS OF APPROVAL

-2. This approval applies to both side yard setback variance requests as shown on the plans dated September 23, 2008 and subject to any special conditions.
+3. This approval applies only to the request to permit one surface parking space in the front half of the parcel as shown on the plans dated September 27, 2005 and subject to any special conditions.
 Minor amendments to the plans shall be subject to approval by the Zoning Administrator.

-other applicable provisions of Article IX, Chapter 9 of the Santa Monica
+other applicable provisions of Article 9 of the Santa Monica Municipal Code and

-Municipal Code and all other pertinent ordinances and General Plan policies of
+all other pertinent ordinances and General Plan policies of the City of

 Acknowledgement by Permit Holder